BadrChoubai/CS1030/README.md

 # Metropolitan State University of Denver - CS1030

-Programming Languages: Python \
-Description: This repository contains source code for my CS1030 class.
+This repository contains source code for my CS1030 class.
 Homeworks, Exam problems, inclass solutions to problems and extracurricular items.
-This course is taught using Python but to prepare myself for the next semester I have begun to reimplement my solutions in Java.

 ---